 The MyDevice is a rare early example of a smartphone.
 It was conceived and designed by

-Johannes Väänänen and is regarded by some as the world's first touch screen smartphone that did not use a stylus.
-At the time, devices controlled by swiping a finger across the screen were not yet reality.
-Early touch-screen devices, primarily handheld personal digital assistants (PDAs), used a stylus to interact with screen.
+Johannes Väänänen and Jukka-Pekka Metsävainio who was the co-innovator cited on many of the key patents for the phone.
+He was the co-innovator in most of the main patents. is regarded by some as the world's first touchscreen smartphone that did not use a stylus.
+At the time, devices controlled by swiping a finger across the screen were not yet a reality.
+Early touch-screen devices, primarily handheld personal digital assistants (PDAs), used a stylus to interact with the screen.
 Internet services were in their infancy with rudimentary access to content using simple technologies such as the wireless application protocol (WAP).

 Jyrki Hallikainen.
 A subsidiary, MyOrigo, was formed to develop the MyDevice phone and quickly had over 100 employees.
 The first prototype was completed in early 2002 and offered a product with Internet browsing and downloadable apps.